The eta function and eta invariant of $\mathbb{Z}_{2^r}$-manifolds: Rotation angles for order matrices

 \section{Rotation angles for order $2^r$ matrices}

 As we shall later see, the results in this section are crucial for the determination of $\eta(s)$ in Theorem \ref{teo.etasz2r}.
-We will first study the rotation angles of a matrix in $\mathrm{GL}(n,\Z)$ of order $2^r$, and then compute some trigonometric identities related to them.
+Here, we will study the rotation angles of a matrix in $\mathrm{GL}(n,\Z)$ of order $2^r$.
+In the Appendix (for clarity), we will compute some trigonometric identities related to them.